Flashfyre/Spectrite/README.md

 This is a Minecraft Forge mod that adds a new and extremely rare mineral to world generation in all 3 default dimensions.
 Hold on!
 This isn't just another boring mineral mod!
 This mineral is capable of crafting far better items than diamond such as a pickaxe that can mine 9 blocks at once and an armour set that, with all the pieces, will make you practically invincible.
 Sound game-breaking?
 Not really, Spectrite is really hard to come by so it would usually take a very long time to acquire enough to craft items with it, unless of course you decide to make it more common in the configuration.
 This mod, aside from providing the (hard-to-reach) means of making you extremely overpowered, fits right into Vanilla gameplay, so I can recommend using it no matter what mods you use.
 To be honest, I (the developer) can't even play the game without it anymore.

 ## Finding Spectrite Ore
 Spectrite Ore is intended to be very rare, even though it is the only ore you can find it in any of the 3 dimensions.
 Unlike other ores, the size of a vein is chosen by taking a random number between the minimum and maximum vein sizes, taking another random number between 1 and the first random number, and repeating this a third time.
 This means that there is a very high chance of getting a vein with the minimum size and a very low chance of getting a vein with the maximum size.
-The chances a Spectrite Ore vein generating, by default, are different for each dimension:
+The chances of a Spectrite Ore vein generating, by default, are different for each dimension:

 ### The Surface
 There is only 1 chance of a Spectrite Ore vein per chunk between height=1 and height=16 with a maximum vein size of 4 and a minimum vein size of 1.
 While you can find Spectrite Ore in this dimension, due to the large amount of lava between these height coordinates, it is not recommend you spend too much time looking for it here, especially if you have access to other dimensions.